PADI Digital Underwater Photography 'DUP' Diver Speciality Course, Kota Kinabalu, Sabah

-The PADI Digital Underwater Photographer course is open to snorkellers and certified divers.
-If you are snorkelling you can be any age, but if you are diving then you have at least a PADI Open Water Diver qualification.
+The PADI Digital Underwater Photographer course is open to snorkelers and certified divers.
+If you are snorkeling you can be any age, but if you are diving then you have at least a PADI Open Water Diver qualification.

 - PADI Digital Underwater Photographer manual and Certification (upon successfully completing the course)

-- Two open water course dives (for certified divers), OR, two snorkelling training sessions (for snorkellers)
+- Two open water course dives (for certified divers), OR, two snorkeling training sessions (for snorkelers)